← Travolp blog

 Let the plan adapt around the weather

-Two more things travel well up north:
+A couple more things that travel well up north:

 A coolcation, in practice

-- Download the maps.
+4. Download the maps.
 Cache the trip and the map regions on Wi-Fi so the drives and trails work offline.

 Same summer week, a fraction of the heat, and a trip that bends instead of melting.